-If you are into antiques, you should definetely check Cukurcuma neighbourhood which is steps away from Istiklal Street, where many antique stores are located.
+If you are into antiques, you should definitely check the Cukurcuma neighborhood which is steps away from Istiklal Street, where many antique stores are located.

-Besides these there are lots of other shops for every need along the street.
-Kadikoy is the asian version of Taksim Area, which also needs attention.
+Besides these, there are lots of other shops for every need along the street.
+Kadikoy is the Asian version of the Taksim Area, which also needs attention.